pdjr-signalk-plugins/pgn130316/README.md

-The plugin takes parsed data derived from [canboatjs](https://github.com/canboat/canboatjs) and interpolates this into the Signal K data tree as key/path names of the form:
+The plugin takes parsed data derived from [canboatjs](https://github.com/canboat/canboatjs) and interpolates this into the Signal K data tree as key names of the form:

 **sensors**.**temperature**.*temperature_source*.*temperature_instance*.*value_name*